Eurovision Song Contest 1956: Production and format

 Broadcasters were required to submit to the EBU by 10 May 1956 scores for their participating songs for use by the orchestra, audio recordings of each song, and copies of the songs lyrics in the original language, as well as translations into French or English to aid the jury members and commentators.
 The confirmed selection of each country's musical director (if separate to that of the host) was required to be communicated between 21 and 24 May.
 According to the rules, the order in which the countries and songs were performed was to be determined artistically by the host broadcaster, with input and support by the musical directors from each country.
-However, a draw determining the order of countries seems to have taken place in Gardone a few days prior to the contest.
+However, a draw determining the order of countries took place in Gardone a few days prior to the contest.
 (Note: A meeting of EBU's working group GTV/2 (Eurovision) took place from 21 to 25 May in Gardone.)
 Rehearsals in the contest venue with the competing artists and the orchestra began on 21 May 1956.

 Following the performance of all songs, the winner was determined by an assembled jury composed of two individuals from each country, with each individual member rating secretly each song between one and ten, including those representing their own country, with higher scores given to more appreciated songs.
 The jury followed the contest in the bridge room in the same venue in Lugano through a small television screen, replicating the conditions as close as possible to how viewers at home would watch the contest.
 The winning song was thus that which gained the highest score from the votes cast by all jury members.
 In the event of a tie between two or more entries all songs with the highest score would have been declared winners.

 In news reports at the time, according to one Dutch juror, the jury members were removed from the jury room once they had cast their votes and were therefore unable to follow the tabulation of the final results.
 The jury members from Luxembourg were unable to attend the contest in Lugano, and subsequently the EBU allowed two Swiss nationals to vote in their place.
 This would remain the only contest in which many of these rules would be utilised, and several changes were made ahead of the 1957 contest.
 These included restricting each country to only one song, expanding the number of performers allowed to participate for each country, introducing a more visible voting system, and restricting each country from voting for their own entry.